FRAMED: An AutoML Approach for Structural Performance Prediction of Bicycle Frames: Limitations

 \section{Limitations}

-FRAMED is the first dataset that provides both parametric and performance values for a large set of community designed bicycle frames.
+FRAMED is the first dataset that provides both parametric and performance values for a large set of community-designed bicycle frames.
 However, it has a few limitations, which we discuss below.
 FRAMED inherits BIKED's challenges with limited diversity in certain design parameters.
 We attempt to mitigate this by resampling these parameters.
 This resampling process makes FRAMED less suitable for studies about the existing bicycle design space and more suitable for surrogate models aiming to capture a wider portion of the design space.

-FRAMED expands significantly on previous data-driven studies of bicycle frame design, with a considerably larger and more comprehensive design space.
+FRAMED's considerably larger and more comprehensive design space expands significantly on previous data-driven studies of bicycle frame design.
 Nonetheless, FRAMED's design space is still far more restricted than the real-world bicycle design space.
-For example, the design space only considers bikes with a conventional diamond frame, and excludes other bicycle frame configurations, such as bicycles with rear suspension mechanisms.
+For example, the design space only considers bikes with a conventional diamond frame and excludes other bicycle frame configurations, such as bicycles with rear suspension mechanisms.
 It also excludes bicycle designs with non-cylindrical tubes and bicycles made from materials other than the three we support.
-We aim to expand FRAMED in future work, to include more types of geometries.
+We hope to expand FRAMED in future work to include more types of geometries.

 Though we validate FRAMED's results, we acknowledge potential inaccuracy in the simulations, especially reported stresses and safety factors.
-Further validation against physical bicycle frames with better known sizing and parameters would help resolve this uncertainty.
+Further validation against physical bicycle frames with better-known sizing and parameters would help resolve this uncertainty.
 We also acknowledge that our frame modeling has a few assumptions.
-For example, we do not model curvature at the junctions of tubes since automating the parametrizations of these curves and fillets would be too complex and they make our simulations less robust.
+For example, we do not model curvature at the junctions of tubes since automating the parametrization and CAD model generation of these curves and fillets would be too complex.